usi3/emacs.ahk/README.md

 # emacs.ahk
 An autohotkey script that provides emacs-like keybindings on Windows.
 Feel free to improve and commit.
-I have used and maintained this script since Sep 21, 2007.
+I have used and maintained this script since Sep 21, 2007. lynnux:slightly modified for my habit.
+Don't know why C-c copying not working correct when C-x C-c is enabled.

 ## Supported keybindings
 <table>